tanij/duckuments/docs/atoms_30_learning_materials/90_templates/01_theory-chapter-template.md

 Do not include a reference chapter.
 References are automatically compiled to [the Bibliography Section](#bibliography).

-Author: Jacopo
+Author: Jacopo Tani

-Maintainer: Jacopo
+Maintainer: Jacopo Tani

-Point of Contact: Jacopo
+Point of Contact: Jacopo Tani